-Thank you for your cooperation in helping us comply with these new guidelines and requirements.
+Thank you for your cooperation in helping us to provide a safe treatment environment.